-In August 2016 I completed my Doctor of Law and Policy (DLP) degree at Northeastern University in Boston.
+In August 2016 I completed my Doctor of Law and Policy (LP.D) degree at Northeastern University in Boston.
 I received my doctoral hood in September 2016.
 I was a member in the 8th Cohort of that unique program.

 At least that was my initial goal…

 In real life, I’m a practicing telecom law attorney licensed in California and New Mexico, as well as a radio frequency engineer.
-My law firm has six attorneys, two paralegals, and three dogs working in offices in Los Angeles, La Jolla, and quite frequently in our covert office on a Southwest Airlines or Virgin America jet (minus the dogs).
+My law firm has five attorneys, four staff, and two dogs working in offices in Los Angeles, San Diego, Seattle, and in our covert office on a Southwest Airlines jet (minus the dogs).

 I have earned the following academic degrees:

 Associate of Science (AS) degree (honors) Los Angeles Trade Tech College.
 Los Angeles, California.